kontent-ai/delivery-sdk-net/docs/Retrieve-modular-content-from-API-response.md

 var items = (await Task.WhenAll(itemTasks)).ToList();
 ```

-> If you want to see the snippets in action, check out `Kentico.Kontent.Delivery.Tests.DeliveryClientTests.RetrieveContentItem_GetLinkedItems_TypeItemsManually` test.
+> If you want to see the snippets in action, check out `Kontent.Ai.Delivery.Tests.DeliveryClientTests.RetrieveContentItem_GetLinkedItems_TypeItemsManually` test.